zzzprojects/html-agility-pack/docs/pages/api/traversing/ancestors.md

 ## public IEnumerable < HtmlNode > Ancestors()

-Gets all the ancestor of the node.
+Gets all the ancestors of the node.
 Ancestors method is a member of **HtmlAgilityPack.HtmlNode**

 ### Returns: